RMBaez/Carnage/README.md

 Task: Investigate the packet capture and uncover the malicious activities.

 NOTE: DO NOT directly interact with any domains and IP addresses in this challenge.
+Answers will be in defang format.

 <h2>Questions</h2>